mkingopng/condition_monitoring/README.md

 File Recording Interval: Every 10 minutes
 File Format: ASCII
 Description: At the end of the test-to-failure experiment, outer race failure occurred in bearing 3.

-Accessing the Dataset
+### Accessing the Dataset

-We have made this dataset available on Kaggle.
-Watch out for Offical NASA Website.

-The dataset is in text format and has been rared, then zipped and also contain breif documentation (README) by the authors itself.
+This dataset is available on Kaggle and the Offical NASA Website.
+The dataset is in text format and has been rared, then zipped and also contain breif documentation (README) by the authors.
 The data set was provided by the Center for Intelligent Maintenance Systems (IMS), University of Cincinnati.